BBVA/docker-hdfs-alluxio-spark/oc/README.md

 - do not modify /etc/hosts, /etc/passwd or /etc/groups.
 Use NSS-WRAPPER as stated in openshift docs as required by HDFS.
 - do use Services abstraction in order to communicate workers and master.
 Every worker has a worker service, and every master has a master service.
 - do not require any special configuration of openshift, or user with special privileges
 - do require kubernetes v1.4 for the scheduling code to work.
-If you have kuerbenets >1.4, that deployment code must be changed.
+If you have kubernetes >1.4, that deployment code must be changed.
 - do require every worker to be deployed to not share host with any other worker or master.
 This is needed to support host-nat-based SDN like flannel and others due to requirements of HDFS protocol.

 The images are built inside openshift and expect a repository layout and file location inside the repository.
 Do not move the Docker files or the config files without updating the build code for openshift, or the process will fail.
 In any case, they may take some time to build depending on your internet connection.